 The Staff & Directors

-Earthwise Aware is a 501(c)(3) that we started mid 2015 and have since then incorporated as a non-profit in May 2017.
-We are very proud of its mission & vision, and are working hard at developing it into a vibrant community.
-Thanks to a dedicated and growing group of followers who want it to succeed, EwA is developing fast.
+Earthwise Aware is a 501(c)(3) that we started mid-2015 and have since then incorporated as a nonprofit in May 2017.
+We are very proud of its mission & vision and are working hard at developing it into a vibrant community.
+Thanks to a dedicated and growing group of supporters who want it to succeed, EwA is developing fast.
 We look forward to this journey, and invite you to join our effort!

 Born in France.
 Claire lived in Canada in the 90s before moving to the US where she has been residing since then.
 Claire is a scientist trained in mathematical statistics, probabilities, and computer sciences.
 Until February 2016, when not working on EwA, she led an Artificial Intelligence R&D organization at an international information technology company.
 An organization that she created and developed to a full-fledged successful product and consulting organization.

-I have also witnessed a fair share of poorly managed projects and venues in general; More than I wanted to, I volunteered for and visited few questionable organizations; I have made mistakes myself out of ignorance, as well as I observed few entitled, badly trained travelers, volunteers and leaders.
+I’ve also witnessed directly the impact of excessive and reckless human relationship to nature.
+I have witnessed a fair share of poorly managed projects and venues in general; More than I wanted to, I volunteered for and visited few questionable organizations; I have made mistakes myself out of ignorance, as well as I observed few entitled, badly trained travelers, volunteers and leaders.

 That is how EwA came to be.
-EwA intends to provide the information support for the Nature lovers, the conservation experts, volunteers, travelers and leaders and guide them towards finding or developing ethical relevant venues as well as prepare them for having a responsible experience.
+EwA intends to provide the information support for the Nature lovers, conservation experts, volunteers, travelers and leaders and guide them towards finding or developing ethical experiences as well as prepare them for having a responsible impact.
 Ultimately all of us want to contribute positively while enjoying the experience to its fullest.
-Celebrating responsibly the gift of Nature everyday whatever we do wherever we are is what EwA is all about.”
+Celebrating responsibly the gift of Nature everyday whatever we do wherever we are is what EwA is all about.
+“Earthwise Aware —Because I Care!” really became my motto in Life.

 Since returning, she has been a self-employed consultant and has re-arranged her life to enable her to continue to lead and support businesses through project management and transformational change and have the flexibility to support her passion for further volunteering and nature conservation ventures once the contracts finish.
 Sharan has volunteered in Africa, Asia and Australia with more plans for the future.